 As the first retailer to use the Government's front of pack traffic light scheme in 2005, we have continued to follow the guidlelines for both front and back of pack nutrition labelling, providing customers with both informative and clear nutrition labelling.

 Our front of pack traffic light label shows you 'at a glance' the amount of energy per 100g and per portion.
-The amount

 Where space is limited, you will see a reduced version of this label, which displays the energy value only.